TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 Every ability has **requirements** that must be met for you to be able to use it.
 The more requirements an ability has, or the more costly the requirements, the more powerful the ability should be.
 Often, requirements will be things like:

-* Wielding a specific tool (using weapons specific to your art when performing martial arts techniques)
+* Wielding a specific tool, like being required to _use weapons specific to your art_ to use a martial arts technique
-* Being in a specific situation (defending against a melee attack being required to counter)
+* Being in a specific situation, like being required to be _defending against a melee attack_ to perform a counter
-* Spending a specific resource (spending mana to cast spells)
+* Spending a specific resource, like being required to _spend mana_ to cast a spell
-* Taking a specific amount of time (spending some downtime to create a potion)
+* Taking a specific amount of time, like being required to _spend some downtime_ to create a potion
-* Fulfilling a specific narrative goal (learning a character's mannerisms to mimic them)
+* Fulfilling a specific narrative goal, like being required to _memorize a character's mannerisms_ to disguise yourself as them

-The most basic kind of requirement that almost every ability has is a **cost**, which limits the amount of times it can be used before the character has to rest.
-That's not to say that every ability needs to have a cost-- some abilities shouldn't be limited in that way, like a martial artist's natural ability to use their fists as a [weapon](equipment.md#Weapon).
+The most basic kind of requirement that almost every ability has is a cost, usually in the form of the character's ability points.

 <br/>

 ## Costs and Ability Points

-A **cost** limits how often an ability can be used before a character has to rest or recuperate.
-An ability may cost magic gems, imbued talismans of paper, or a source of energy like mana.
+A **cost** limits how many times an ability can be used before a character has to rest or resupply.
+An ability may cost magic gems, imbued talismans of paper, a source of energy like mana, or anything else you can come up with!

+Whatever you choose it to be, that is their type of **ability points**.
 This is a chance to personalize how your character plays, so consider what powers your character's abilities.
 What makes them able to do the incredible things they do?

-Whatever it is, that their type of **ability points**.
-If you can't think of one, it's okay to just call them "ability points" and come up with a name for them later.
-You start with a pool of two of these ability points, and gain more as you gain additional potential.
+If you're not sure, it's okay to just call them "ability points" and come up with a name for them later.

+You start with a pool of **2** of these ability points, and gain more as you gain additional potential.
 You spend these points to use abilities, and you can recover spent points when you [spend some downtime to recover](../gameplay/downtime.md#recovering).
 You can also recover spent ability points when it makes sense that you would.
 A mage might be able to replenish their _mana_ from leylines.
 A might be able to replenish their _ammunition_ in an arsenal.
 A leader might replenish their _pride_ from cheering throngs of admirers.

 ### Creating Multiple types of Ability Points